jpowel01/analytical-qc/README.md

 ### Static content (content-server)

-Static files are served from a directory by an nginx server.
+Static files are served from a directory by an nginx server, by default on port 82.
 The directory containing all files is currently located at L:/Lab/NCCT_Richard/Antony Williams/analytical-qc_GFBS_010722/analytical-qc_content-server_static.tar.gz.
 The contents of this file (~10 GB) should be extracted into the content-server/static directory of this project for deployment.

 ### Backend (server)

-A database API served by a Spring Boot web service.
+A database API served by a Spring Boot web service, by default on port 9091.

 ### Frontend (client)

-A frontend interface in Vue.js, running on an nginx server.
+A frontend interface in Vue.js, running on an nginx server, by default on port 81.

 ## Deployment